Mikah31/TF2-Dodgeball-Unified/README.md

 - Wave has been remade using trigonometric functions, classic/vertical waves have been remade (it might not be exactly the same).
 - Dodgeball config handling & layout has been changed.
 (They are not compatible with previous plugins)
 - Translations has slightly been altered for consistency.
 (They are not compatible with previous plugins)
 - Many subplugins have been integrated into the main plugin.
-(Speedometer, Airblast prevention, Anti snipe, No blocking, Free for all, Never ending rounds)
+(Speedometer, Airblast prevention, solo, Free for all, Never ending rounds)
 - Rockets are now struct enums, which should help creating subplugins.
 - Delay time now only increases whilst in orbitting range.
 - Bounce time (when downspiking) has been added instead of scaling the bounce vector, this can be used to create bigger (or smaller) bounces.